-- Performance Measure 4 Subrecipient will assure the accuracy of reimbursement submissions 80% of the time - Performance Measure 5 Subrecipient will attend 80% of the NC ESG Office facilitated trainings between January 1 and December 31.
+• Performance Measure 5 - Subrecipient will attend 80% of the NC ESG Office facilitated trainings between January 1 and December 31.

 A. ACTIVITIES ALLOWED OR UNALLOWED

 Eligible Activities: Emergency Solutions Grant funds may be used to serve eligible program participants with one or more of the following activities: